HenriqueCordeiroo17/HenriqueCordeiroo17/README.md

 ###

 <p align="left">
-✨ Criando bugs desde 2024 (e aprendendo profundamente com cada um deles)<br>
+✨ Creating bugs since 2024 (and learning deeply from each one)<br>
-📚 Atualmente estudando fundamentos de Redes, Linux e conceitos de Cibersegurança<br>
+📚 Currently studying Networking fundamentals, Linux, and Cybersecurity concepts<br>
-🧠 Apaixonado por entender como sistemas se comportam sob falhas e pressão<br>
+🧠 Passionate about understanding how systems behave under stress and failure<br>
-🔐 Interessado em Blue Team, ambientes SOC e análise de ameaças<br>
+🔐 Interested in Blue Team, SOC environments and threat analysis<br>
-🎯 Objetivo: Me tornar um Analista de Segurança altamente qualificado nos próximos 2 anos<br>
+🎯 Goal: Become a highly skilled Security Analyst in the next 2 years<br>
-📖 Aprendiz constante — documentando tudo o que estudo<br>
+📖 Constant learner — documenting everything I study<br>
 </p>

 ###